Watch this interview with Jenny Konkin, President and Co-Founder, to hear the story and history behind Whole Way House.

 Ron & Tina Konkin (Jenny & Josh’s parents) managed the building after Mario passed away.
 They undertook a massive renovation, upgrading the building to improve the quality of life for the tenants to really be able to feel at home.

 The Konkin Family (2013)

-Josh & Jenny have been managing the Avalon since 2010 and founded Whole Way House in March of 2013 in hopes of carrying on their family’s legacy and as a response to the need for relationship and human connection among the tenants, many of whom struggle with addiction or mental health issues.
+Josh & Jenny began managing the Avalon in 2010 and founded Whole Way House in March of 2013 in hopes of carrying on their family’s legacy and as a response to the need for relationship and human connection among the tenants, many of whom struggle with addiction or mental health issues.

 We would like to thank our grandfather Mario, (who went home to be with his Lord in 1998) and Mina for passing on their spirit of generosity and caring for the Downtown EastSide to their family.